 How much does tuition cost in Singapore?

-Group tuition typically ranges from $25-50 per hour depending on level and subject (as of 2025).
-Private one-to-one tuition costs $60-150 per hour.
+Based on prevailing market rates, group tuition typically ranges from $25-50 per hour depending on level and subject (as of 2026).
+Private one-to-one tuition costs $60-150 per hour depending on tutor qualifications.
 Our rates are transparent with no hidden fees.

 How many hours of tuition per week is too much?